 June key points

-- rose 6.2% over the last twelve months.
+- fell 7.4% over the last twelve months.

 Capital city Residential Property Price Indexes

-Revisions apply to estimates for the second and third most recent quarters of the total value of dwelling stock (see Revisions, under Total value of dwelling stock, in the Explanatory notes) and to median prices and transfers (see Revisions, under Dwelling transfer counts and median prices, in the Methodology page).
+Revisions apply to estimates for the second and third most recent quarters of the total value of dwelling stock (see paragraph 41 of the Methodology) and to median prices and transfers (see paragraph 48 of the Methodology).

 Use of price indexes in contracts